smeredith/smeredith.github.io/_drafts/interface.md

 - VOX tail time trimpot setting.

 If the RTS DIP switch is OFF, then the serial port is ignored.
-Otherwise, if RTS goes low, PTT is asserted.
+Otherwise, if RTS goes low, PTT is triggered.

 If the VOX DIP switch is OFF, the VOX circuitry input is ignored.
-Otherwise, if the audio detect signal is above the threshold specified by the VOX sensitivity pot, PTT is asserted.
+Otherwise, if the audio detect signal is above the threshold specified by the VOX sensitivity pot, PTT is triggered.
 PTT is not released until a time specified by the tail time trimpot after the audio detect level drops off.

-In my next board revision, I will add the COMM OK signal from the DRA-30 555 timer as an input to the microcontroller as a requirement to assert PTT.

 ## VOX